lkerr/groundfish-MSE/documentation/runMSE.md

 * On my local linux Ubuntu machine I've found I can't install R's tidyverse library (necessary for the planB assessment approach written by C Legault) under the default conditions.
 I had to first update the system.
 Based on a web search I found packages to add to the linux system: ```sudo apt-get install r-cran-curl r-cran-openssl r-cran-xml2``` and after I made these changes I could install tidyverse.

+* Simultaneous runs (e.g., to examine different scenarios) are possible.
+Make a new directory with the **.sh** files and submit the job from the new directory.
+This will not overwrite any work submitted from the first directory.

 [Return to Wiki Home](https://github.com/thefaylab/groundfish-MSE/wiki)